jaegertracing/jaeger/docs/deployment.md

 ## Storage Backend

 Collectors require a persistent storage backend.
 Cassandra 3.x is the primary supported storage.
-There is ongoing work to add support for ElasticSearch, MySQL, and ScyllaDB.
+There is ongoing work to add support for Elasticsearch, MySQL, and ScyllaDB.

 ### Cassandra